And who could blame them…what with their entire financial system in complete disarray.

 And the relief might be short-lived if there’s a strong jobs report released tomorrow (early due to the July 4th holiday).

-Still, a mortgage rate an eight or a quarter of a percent lower will be welcome news to those looking to buy or refinance.
+Still, a mortgage rate an eight or a quarter of a percent lower will be welcome news to those looking to buy or do a rate and term refinance.